-Subtask 1.1 Office and Personnel Management; Fiscal and Grant Administration Work Task Budget: \$66,852 FHWA MPO Planning Funds, \$40,000 FTA 5303 Metropolitan Planning Funds, \$15,000 In-Kind Match, \$3,750 MRMPO Dues, \$8,102 professional organizations.
-Work items include contract and records management, monthly review of expenditures, personnel and team management, needs analyses for future project work areas, Interagency Agreement review, etc. These activities are ongoing.
-Each work item is listed below with descriptions provided for select work items.
-MRMPO compliance with any USDOT rulemaking for MAP-21 would be addressed at least initially in this task.
+Subtask 1.1 Office and Personnel Management; Fiscal and Grant Administration Work Task Budget: \$69,862 FHWA MPO Planning Funds, \$45,000 FTA 5303 Metropolitan Planning Funds, \$15,000 In-Kind Match, \$1,717 MRMPO Dues, \$8,145

 A large percentage of the MPO management and staff time is spent on tasks relating to program oversight and fulfilling the administrative requirements of government grants.
 Many tasks not specifically identified below fall into this subtask, including responding to requests for a variety of MRMPO data and files.